glagoly/glagoly/README.md

 ## Todo

-- [ ] Remove unused css and js
+- [ ] Change order of args, so ballot and results have consistent view
-- [ ] Share on facebook to start discussion and to make comments (like on gurtom.mobi)
 - [ ] Add https